Last Updated on by

 The Ambiance Wellness Table Lamp is an attractive, mains-powered, designer lamp for your living room or bedroom.
 Using the Hue Bridge, you can control the light from anywhere in the home, or when you’re out and about.

-It puts out 10 watts, or around 800 lumens, a whopping 50,000 shades of white, and is only $99 (For the latest prices and discounts, check here).
+It puts out 10 watts, or around 800 lumens, a whopping 50,000 shades of white, and is affordable (For the latest prices and discounts, check here).

 If you get a separate Hue Bridge, then you can connect it for voice control via Alexa, which might be a key feature for many.
 But it will also work with Apple’s HomeKit, Google’s Nest and Samsung’s SmartThings, so can fit neatly into most smart home set ups.